CompleteBlenderCreator/06-Fluffy-Bunny-Original/readme.md

 * Understand how ‘Dyntopo’ works and when to use it.
 * How to find a brush if you have deleted it!

+# GPU Rendering In This Section.
+* Understand that Even With a dedicated GPU you may end up with out of memory issue if your card doesn’t have enough RAM.
+* Some AMD cards may not render hairs correctly.

 # Basic Sculpting Solution Video
 * See my solution to the ‘Define Your Bunny’s Shape’ Challenge